InboxPolicy vs Emailable

 InboxPolicy charges $0.01 per fresh verification pay-per-call through the x402 protocol (USDC on Base, no account, no API key).
 For prepaid volume, credit packs run Starter $5 for 1,000 credits ($5.00/1k), Builder $19 for 5,000 ($3.80/1k), and Growth $79 for 25,000 ($3.16/1k), with volume pricing available on request.

 InboxPolicy has no free tier: the $0.01 x402 call is the trial, a deliberate choice because free tiers attract list-cleaning abuse.
-Three things stay free for every customer regardless of plan: cache re-verification within 72 hours (returns from_cache, 0 credits), malformed-email rejection (rejected before SMTP, 0 credits), and idempotent retries (same idempotency key never bills twice).
+Two result types can cost 0 credits: cache re-verification within 72 hours (returns from_cache) and malformed-email rejection before SMTP.

 Which one fits an AI agent workflow?